Everton to appoint Sean Dyche as next manager - Report

-An official announcement is expected from the club on Friday.
-The former Burnley boss has been out of work since the Clarets fired Dyche after nearly 10 years last April.
+The former Burnley boss had been out of work since the Clarets fired Dyche after nearly 10 years last April.
 Burnley were, of course, relegated from the Premier League anyway.

 Marcelo Bielsa was reportedly the first manager contacted by Everton owner Farhad Moshiri, who’s looking to sell the club now as well, but the former Leeds boss declined the opportunity to wade into a relegation battle with a club currently unable to further invest in the first-team squad, whether that be this January or in the summer.